itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

     - Am I Responsive was used in order to create the mockup image.

 * [Firefox Dev edition](https://www.mozilla.org/en-US/firefox/developer/)
-    - Chrome DevTools was used during development process for code review and to test responsiveness.
+    - Firefox dev tools was used for everything.
+Checking the website as I developed it.
+Learning the exact implications of css properties and how it effected the layout and design of an element.
+Checking for responsivity throughout the design to ensure it worked on all sized devices.

 * [W3C Markup Validator](https://validator.w3.org/)
     - W3C Markup Validator was used to validate the HTML code.